FHICT-S-Koen/LITR/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Story
+name: user-story
-about: To quickly add new user stories.
+about: to quickly add new user stories
 title: As a ... , I want ... , so ...
 labels: user story
 assignees: ''